Risk Management

 OR has announced its risk management policy, establishing a framework and processes that interconnect at every level within the organization.
 The policy adheres to the COSO Enterprise Risk Management – Integrated Framework 2017 criteria and is steered by the Risk Management and Internal Control team under the Strategy and Investment Management Division.
 The risk management is intricately linked to the strategic and business planning processes from the outset, ensuring alignment across the entire value chain.
 There is continuous monitoring of quarterly and annual risk management progress to report to the Enterprise Risk Management Committee and the Company’s Board of Directors.
 This facilitates regular review and control of organizational risks, maintaining them at levels acceptable to OR.

-OR has reviewed its risk management policy to align with the direction and business strategy of the Company, aiming towards conducting business for a sustainable future through the lens of OR Sustainable Development Goals (SDG).
-This is to efficiently address the OR 2030 objectives.
+OR has reviewed its risk management policy to align with the direction and business strategy of the Company, aiming towards conducting business to efficiently address the OR 2030 objectives.

 Risk Management Process

 For sustainable growth for all groups of stakeholders, OR reviews factors that can cause significant risks both externally and internally.
-OR has communicated the 2024 Risk Trends, including Global Risk, Thailand Risk, and Business Area Risk.
+OR has communicated the 2025 risk trends, including global risk, Thailand risk, and business area risk.
 This enables all departments, both business and support functions, to take risks into account and prepare risk management plans along with the preparation of strategic plans and business plans of the divisions to be consistent with the OR’s strategic direction, goals, and Corporate Risk Framework.
-Key risk issues from business and support functions are consolidated to prepare the 2024 Corporate Risk Profile.
-Additionally, the 2024 Corporate Risk Profile, approved by the Board of Directors, has been communicated to all departments to manage risks, ensuring consistency in risk management at the organizational level, functional, and operational level.
+Key risk issues from business and support functions are consolidated to prepare the 2025 Corporate Risk Profile.
+Additionally, the 2025 Corporate Risk Profile, approved by the Board of Directors, has been communicated to all departments to manage risks, ensuring consistency in risk management at the organizational level, functional, and operational level.
 Risk management results under Corporate Risk Profile are monitored, reviewed and reported quarterly to the Management Committee, Enterprise Risk Management Committee and Board of Directors.
 In this regard, the Risk Appetite level has been determined, and the Risk Tolerance level has been applied to determine the threshold level of the Key Risk Indicator, facilitating more effective measurement of risk management outcomes.

-For external Risk Management Process Audits, OR undergoes Operational Risk assessments through third-party audits, which is an integral part for certification process for ISO 9001, ISO 14001, and ISO 45001, conducted regularly every year.
+For external risk management process audits, OR undergoes operational risk assessments through third-party audits, which is an integral part for certification process for ISO 9001, ISO 14001, ISO 45001, and ISO 22301 conducted regularly every year.
+In procuring external auditors, OR implements an open bidding and proposal submission process to ensure alignment with international standards and to enable a transparent and verifiable assessment of the effectiveness of management systems.

 OR’s Enterprise Risk Management